Tuesday, 31 December 2019

 For some time now I've been reviewing mini PCs and in particular comparing their performance in both Windows and Ubuntu against similarly available devices.

-My earliest reviews were posted here on my blog, more recent ones were published on CNX SOFTWARE and my most recent ones are published on Liliputing where they can be found by clicking on the URL https://liliputing.com/author/linuxium/.
+My earliest reviews were posted here on my blog, later ones were published on CNX SOFTWARE and my most recent ones are published on Liliputing where they can be found by clicking on the URL https://liliputing.com/author/linuxium/.

 In order to simplify searching for specific mini PC reviews or performance comparisons I've created a chronological list of all the most relevant posts below: